Cannabis Hang Drying at the Stepwell Soil facilities in Toronto, Ontario.

 Hang drying cannabis is an age-old, (nearly) fail-proof method of transitioning your bud from beautiful smelling nugs, to beautifully smokable nugs.
 Be prepared to see the size of your bud shrink significantly, as up to 75 percent of the plant will be converted into various vapors and gasses.

 1. Well trimmed cannabis is essential to having properly dried bud.
 Large leaves and stems can trap moisture into the plant, prolonging the drying process and resulting in unevenly dried bud.
 You can find Herb’s guide on how to properly trim cannabis here.

-3. The temperature of the room is very vital to ensuring a slow, even drying process.
+3. The temperature of the room is very vital to ensure a slow, even drying process.
 The temperature should stay between 18°-24°C, (65°-75° Freedom Units), and maintain a humidity between 45 and 55 percent.
 Too much humidity increases both the drying time and likelihood of mold developing on the flower.
-Too little humidity causes the the flower to dry too quickly, sacrificing flavor and terpenes, as well as resulting in a crispy, crumbly bud.
+Too little humidity causes the flower to dry too quickly, sacrificing flavor and terpenes, as well as resulting in a crispy, crumbly bud.

 4. The ideal drying room for cannabis has little to no light.
 Recommended spaces include basements, closets, or any dark and unloved corners of your dwelling space.

 5. Inspect the drying plants daily for signs of infestation or mold.
 A useful guide on how to identify common nuisances and how to deal with them can be found here.

 6. The plant is finished when it’s dry to touch, but not fragile enough to be brittle and crumbly.
 Another go-to method is to check the stem.
 If the stem bends, the cannabis isn’t dry enough yet, but if it breaks, it’s ready to move to the curing stage.